 Here, let the client know how much you understand the project.
 Your client can only hire you if they’re sure you’ve understood the job requirements.
 Freelancers who don’t demonstrate an understanding of the project may end up losing the project altogether.
 Why?
 The client may think you’re not up to the task, which may not be the case.
 Remember, they’re meeting you for the first time, and, therefore, you must win their trust from the word go.
 So, when writing a PPC proposal for client, make sure you highlight your skills and how relevant they are to your client’s needs.

 2. Define goals and objectives in your PPC proposal sample

-All business proposals always have a clause that states the goals and objectives concerning the project at hand.
+All free PPC proposal template always have a clause that states the goals and objectives concerning the project at hand.
 The PPC proposal is no different.
 Please bear in mind that when defining the goals and objectives, they should be about the client's business goals, and how you plan to meet them.
 Thus, when setting the project goals, be sure to outline your strengths and how they come into play where the client's business goals are concerned.